August 25, 2016

 “Fado” came from somewhere else.
 I was just a vehicle for it.
-The chords and melody came out of me in one instance as I toyed on a keyboard that had laid mostly untouched in the studio for the last year.
+The chords and melody came out of me in one instance as I toyed on a keyboard that had laid mostly untouched in the recording studio for the last year.
 I quickly hit record so I wouldn’t forget the chord structure I had stumbled upon and sang a wordless melody letting my voice float around without any restraints.

 Then the lyrics came pouring out in a very intense next instant.
 I sat in a deeply emotional state in the chair in the control room a metre away from a haphazard microphone that happened to be hung there and sang the words I had just written as I listened to the piano on the headphones.